-Each Garden Project must have the participation and support of a specific partner organization from the community (such as a nonprofit, a farm, \a local business, a Whole Foods store, or a garden club) that brings added support and sustainability to the initiative.
-The applicant, if a nonprofit, may be the community partner for this grant.
+Each Garden Project must have the participation and support of a specific partner organization from the community (such as a nonprofit, a farm, a local business, or a garden club) that brings added support and sustainability to the initiative.

+If you are a non-profit applying on behalf of a school, the non-profit may be the Community Partner for this grant.
 Please note: a school's PTA/PTO does not qualify as a community partner.